Netnod/robust-tjanst/README.md

 A good minimum level is what is an acceptable level of security.
 Passing should be easy, and failing should be bad.

-When the minimum level for a site isn't reached we want it to be very easy to understand:
+When the minimum level for a site is not reached we want it to be very easy to understand:

   1. Why it is bad in words that can be understood by those who are not experts.
   2. What to do to fix it